218th Field Artillery Regiment (United States): World War II

-War on Terror
+Deployments to Iraq

 The Second Battalion of the Regiment continues to exist as a part of the 41st Infantry Brigade Combat Team.
-During the Global War on Terror, the role of the artillery somewhat changed, and the 2-218th has been called upon to serve in multiple duties other than conventional artillery.
+During the Iraq War, there was less need for artillery, and the 2-218th has been called upon to serve in multiple non-artillery duties.
 Several volunteers from the Battalion agreed to serve in infantry companies during the Iraq War (OIF II), including Forward Observer Patrick Eldred.
 Serving with B Co, 2-162 Infantry, Eldred called for close artillery and air support over the course of 16 days of desperate fighting during the Battle of Najaf in 2004.

 The 2-218th Field Artillery was again called to serve in Iraq from July 2009-April 2010.
 They served as a route security force and escorted more than 13,000 trucks in hostile environments as US forces began withdrawing from Iraq.
 For their service in a role not usually suited for an artillery unit, the battalion earned the Meritorious Unit Commendation.